ohughes16/Pewlett-Hackard-Analysis/README.md

 *How many roles will need to be filled as the "silver tsunami" begins to make an impact?*

 Pewlett Hackard has 90,398 roles opening up in the near future.They will need to start hiring and training new employees immediately.
+The retiring employees salaries come in at a total of 7 million dollars.
+The company should have sufficient funds to bring on entry to mid level employees to start traning to fill the roles of the 90,000+ employees that will be retiring.

 *Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?*

-There are 1,549 employees eligibile for the mentorship program, not nearly enough to fill the roles of the 90,398 employees that are soon to be retirin.
+There are 1,549 employees eligibile for the mentorship program, not nearly enough to fill the roles of the 90,398 employees that are soon to be retiring.
+To prevent this silver tsunami from happening, PH needs to start hiring new employees and should avoid doing a massive hiring window in the future so this doesn't happen again.
+From additional queries, it looks as though the yearly hire rate has decreased from a yearly hire rate of 30,000 - 35,000 new employees to only 1,500 new employees hired in 2000.
+There have been no new hires since the year 2000.
+The silver tsunami will continue if Pewlett Hackard doesn't keep up with hiring new employees.